 First Flight: 1998.

-Delivered: February-March 1998.

-IOC: 1998 (planned).

-Production: two in production.

-Inventory: two (planned).
+Delivered: May 1998.
+IOC: 1998.
+Production: two.
+Inventory: two

-Contractor: Tracor (Israel Aircraft Industries Ltd)
+Unit Location: Andrews AFB, Md.
+Contractor: Tracor (Israel Aircraft Industries Ltd).
+Power Plant: two AlliedSignal Garrett TFE731-

-Power Plant: two AlliedSignal Garrett TFE731-40R-200G; each 4,250 lb thrust.
+40R-200G, each 4,250 lb thrust.
 Accommodation: three crew and eight passengers.
 In medevac role: two Spectrum 500 Life Support Units and two medical attendants.
 All seats removable for cargo.

-Performance: cruise speed Mach 0.87, cruise altitude 33,000 ft.
+Performance: cruise speed Mach 0.87, cruise altitude 33.000 ft.
+COMMENTARY

 The C-38A is a military version of the Astra SPX produced by IAI and supported worldwide by Galaxy Aerospace.
 The first two aircraft will be flown and operated by ANG's 201st AS.
-It will replace existing Learjet C-21As.
+It replaced existing Learjet C-21As.
 The contract includes an option for two additional aircraft.